 Share issues, dilution and pre-emption rights in a shareholders' agreement

-Dilution means a reduction, either in value (economic dilution) or relative ownership (percentage dilution).
+Dilution means a reduction, either in value (known as economic dilution) or relative ownership (known as percentage dilution).
 Both can occur together, or one can occur and not the other.

 Dilution happens when a company issues new stock or an investor converts convertible instruments (for example, convertible debt or convertible preference shares) to ordinary shares.